Research

 As I journey further into the human-dimensions of conservation, I hope to apply mixed-methodological approaches.
 I also aim to conduct socio-ecological research that combines social and ecological datasets to inform conservation decisions.

-Current Research
+Past Research

 Master’s research (MA Criminology, Law, and Society)